 District of Columbia Oil and Gas Industry

-Washington, D.C., formally the District of Columbia and commonly known as Washington or D.C., has no crude oil reserves or refineries, and consumes less total petroleum and has lower petroleum use per capita than any state.
+Washington, D.C., formally the District of Columbia and commonly known as Washington or D.C., has no crude oil reserves or refineries, consumes less total petroleum, and has lower petroleum use per capita than any state.
 There are no fossil energy reserves in the District, but there are some renewable resources.

-Although D.C. only occupies about 68 square miles in total, its population is larger than both Wyoming or Vermont, and its population density is greater than that of any U.S. state at nearly 11,300 people per square mile.
+Although D.C. only occupies about 68 square miles in total, its population is larger than both Wyoming and Vermont, and its population density is greater than that of any U.S. state at nearly 11,300 people per square mile.
 Unlike in the 50 states, the commercial sector consumes most of the energy in the District of Columbia.

 District of Columbia Energy Profile

 In January 2019, D.C.
 Mayor Muriel Bowser signed the Clean Energy DC Omnibus Amendment Act, which made the District the United States' leader in clean energy by setting a mandate of 100% renewable electricity by the year 2032.
 The updated Renewable Portfolio Standard requires electricity suppliers to provide an increasing amount of renewable energy to District residents and businesses.
 Under the new standard, electricity suppliers must buy 100% of their power from renewable sources by 2032, with 5% deriving from local solar power.

 Global Mortality Rate by Energy Source

 Worldwide, the deadliest energy source by far is coal.
 There are approximately 33 deaths from brown coal (also known as Lignite) and 25 deaths from coal per terawatt-hour (TWh) of electricity produced by coal.
 While figures take into account accidents, most deaths from coal come from air pollution.